Anuj123verma/Anuj123verma/README.md

 - 👋 Hi, I’m Anuj Verma
-- 👀 I’m interested in backend development
+- 👀 I’m interested in backend and app development.
-- 🌱 I’m currently learning mulesoft, blockchain, golang, kafka, druid and superset
+- 🌱 I’m currently learning mulesoft, blockchain, golang, kafka, druid and superset.
-- 💞️ I’m looking to collaborate on diverse projects
+- 💞️ I’m looking to collaborate on projects working on Java, Golang, Javascript and Python.
 - 📫 You can mail me at anuj17026@iiitd.ac.in

 <!---